naman-unthinkable/webhook-test/README.md

     salary:String
 }));

-▪	Include Body Parser to parse all the data from http requests into JSON format.
+o 	Include Body Parser to parse all the data from http requests into JSON format.
 Some of the form data is sent through urlencoded service, so we can use body-parser to parse both types of data in JSON format.

 app.use(bodyParser.urlencoded({extended:true}));
 app.use(bodyParser.json());
 app.use(express.static(__dirname + '/client'));

-▪	CREATING RESTFUL APIs
+o 	CREATING RESTFUL APIs
 In the same file where we created our Restful APIs, we will need to define the endpoint (or data) that we want to expose.

 For example: